firegate666/MicroBlog/README.md

 Over the last 2 years I used to spend more or less time on adding and improving features and refactoring a lot of code.

-Somewhen I want to have a framework that fully supports dependency injection and lazy loading factories from top to bottom.
+Eventually I want to have a framework that fully supports dependency injection and lazy loading factories from top to bottom.

 Still a lot to do until then, but lets see how far I can go.